 As you establish your budget plan, review your expenses at the same time.
 Not only how much you are spending but how you are spending your money.
 Consider the kind of purchases you are making.
 Are they necessities?
 Are they helping you accumulate wealth?
 Review automatically recurring subscriptions.
 Are they still meeting your needs?
 Make changes accordingly.

 What’s better than saving money, though, is keeping money.
 Saving implies stashing money away and letting it just sit there.
 Think of that nice pair of shoes you’ve been saving for a special occasion.
 They are not being used; they’re just sitting in their box somewhere in your closet being saved.
 Keeping money means you’re taking care of it.
 It’s not just hoarded away somewhere.
-One of the best places to keep money is in a participating whole life insurance policy.
+There are several safe places to keep money, a savings account, a certificate of deposit, or a money market account, but one of the best places to keep money is in a participating whole life insurance policy because you have the protection of life insurance as well as the guaranteed growth, any dividends, and the life benefits that are part of a good whole life insurance policy.

 This brings us to the next question, “How much should I be saving (or keeping)?”
 To make good progress with your wealth accumulation you should be keeping 10-30% of your income.
 Following the 10-20-70 Rule, you can quickly calculate how much you should be keeping based on your income.